durraniu/storytelling_app/README.md

 ### Run locally

-This app is not deployed anywhere.
-Follow these steps to run it locally:
+Follow these steps to run the app locally:

 1. Clone this repo
 2. Go to [Firebase website](https://firebase.google.com/) and click “Go